hbc/knowledgebase/scrnaseq/Demuxafy_HowTo.md

 ## Workflow

 After that, you should be set to run whichever demultiplexing tool you want!
-I have sample scripts for `souporcell`, `vireo` and `freemuxlet` in the following [GitHub repo](https://github.com/hbc/neuhausser_scRNA-seq_human_embryo_hbc04528/tree/main/pilot_scRNA-seq/demuxafy/scripts)
+See sample scripts for a simple case (small 10X study) in the following [GitHub repo](https://github.com/hbc/neuhausser_scRNA-seq_human_embryo_hbc04528/tree/main/pilot_scRNA-seq/demuxafy/scripts); and for a more complex case (large study, multiplexed 10X data using cell hashing) [here](https://github.com/hbc/hbc_10xCITESeq_Pregizer-Visterra-_hbc04485/tree/main/demuxafy/scripts)

-You also have the option to generate combined results files to contrast results from different software more easily, as described [here](https://demultiplexing-doublet-detecting-docs.readthedocs.io/en/latest/CombineResults.html), and as implemented in the `combine_results.sbatch` script in the GitHub repo linked above.
+You also have the option to generate combined results files to contrast results from different software more easily, as described [here](https://demultiplexing-doublet-detecting-docs.readthedocs.io/en/latest/CombineResults.html), and as implemented in the `combine_results.sbatch` script in the first GitHub repo linked above.